Loading required package: sf

 tmap_arrange(m1, m2, m3)

-For this data set no differences present.
+For this data set no differences are present.

-covidKreise$localMnone <- getLocalMoranFactor(ebiMc$z, listw = unionedListw_d, pval=0.05, p.adjust.method = "none", nb= unionedNb)
+covidKreise$localMnone <- getLocalMoranFactor(ebiMc$z, listw = unionedListw_d, pval=0.05, p.adjust.method = "none")

-covidKreise$localMbonf <- getLocalMoranFactor(ebiMc$z, listw = unionedListw_d, pval=0.05, p.adjust.method = "bonferroni", nb= unionedNb)
+covidKreise$localMbonf <- getLocalMoranFactor(ebiMc$z, listw = unionedListw_d, pval=0.05, p.adjust.method = "bonferroni")

 m1 <- tm_shape(covidKreise) +